notangy/portfolio/README.md

-Personal written in Typescript and React.
+Personal written in Typescript, Vite and React.
+Constantly being updated.
-See it live here! https://notangy.github.io/portfolio/
+See it live here on github-pages here! https://notangy.github.io/portfolio/